cyberhardt/trackercompendium/README.md

 8 - Their site isn't sketchy

 -

+Most trackers were found on the following lists: https://github.com/ngosang/trackerslist and https://github.com/XIU2/TrackersListCollection.

 My favourite sites when it comes to torrenting are DHT crawlers.
 I recommend bitsearch.to and bt4g.com.